-- 106. Providers can use a range of promotional tools and methods to improve awareness of the survey and to maximise participation. - 107.
+- 109. Providers can use a range of promotional tools and methods to improve awareness of the survey and to maximise participation. - 110.
 Using Ipsos MORI supplied promotional materials.
-Display official NSS branded materials around campuses and buildings.
+Display official NSS branded posters, stick around campuses and buildings.
 Some methods used to maximise the coverage include: - Displaying posters in areas where final year students will see them such as learning resource centres/PC laboratories, classes, lecture theatres, seminar rooms, the library, shops or bars.
 The NSS video can also be played in these areas and presentation slides can be displayed in final year classes.
-At all times, ensure that placement of posters and the NSS video abide by the provider's Covid-19 safety measures and do not create 'traffic areas'. - Targeted distribution of materials.
-For example, digital dissemination of flyers to students to promote the survey and encourage completion. - 108.
-Create provider-specific marketing materials.
-Providers can still produce their own branded posters, flyers, banners and screensavers.
+At all times, ensure placement of posters and the NSS video abide by the provider's Covid-19 safety measures and do not create 'traffic areas'. - Targeted distribution of materials.
+For example, digital dissemination of (electronic) flyers to students to promote the survey and encourage completion.

+- 111. Create provider-specific marketing materials.
+For 2021 it is no longer a requirement for providers in England to promote the NSS however, if they want to providers can still produce their own branded posters, flyers, banners and screensavers.
 Providers can also employ innovative promotional ideas such as NSS stickers on food labels, catering cards that are displayed on tables in cafes, bars, etc., and NSS-branded clothing for representatives to wear on campus or to be given away as incentives.
 Internal promotional materials must adhere to the OfS's guidelines.
-Other promotional tools previously used include:

-Communicating change.
-You can show students what has changed as a result of the NSS and how staff are listening, e.g. "You Said, We Did" campaigns.

-On screen promotions.
-You can display information about the NSS on plasma screens and IT terminals around the provider.

-Social media.
-You can build and maintain a social media presence for the NSS.
+Other promotional tools previously used include: - Communicating change.
+Showing students what has changed as a result of the NSS and how staff are listening, e.g. "You Said, We Did" campaigns. - On screen promotions.
+Displaying information about the NSS on plasma screens and IT terminals around the provider. - Social media.
+Build and maintain a social media presence for the NSS. e.